 - Ambuscade (real name Ancel Moreau), one of the villains in Sentinels of the Multiverse, is a French former actor who decided to start Hunting the Most Dangerous Game instead.
 He's so incredibly stuck-up that the "horrible scarring" that made him quit acting was a tiny scar on his cheek.
 He eventually pulls a Heel–Face Turn and becomes the hero Stuntman, though he's still ridicuously self-centered (his deck is based around taking over other people's turns, to the point one card literally gives him a second turn in a row).

 - The French Ambassador in Of Thee I Sing.

 - Doctor Caius of Shakespeare's The Merry Wives of Windsor.

-- Pretty much every (male) French character in Shakespeare, for that matter, though the trope is averted in All's Well That Ends Well and Love's Labour's Lost where nearly all the characters are at least nominally French, and possibly subverted in King Lear, in which the King of France is impressed by Cordelia's honesty and marries her despite her recent disinheritance.
+- Pretty much every (male) French character in Shakespeare, for that matter, though it's averted in All's Well That Ends Well and Love's Labour's Lost where nearly all the characters are at least nominally French, and possibly subverted in King Lear, in which the King of France is impressed by Cordelia's honesty and marries her despite her recent disinheritance.

 - Played especially straight in Henry V, with the French noblemen being complete and utter jerks.
 The only exception is Mountjoy the herald (who is not, of course, a noble).

-- Lampshaded as a one-shot joke in the second version of Avenue Q's musical number Everyone's A Little Bit Racist:
+- Lampshaded as a one-shot joke in the West End version of Avenue Q's musical number Everyone's A Little Bit Racist:

 Princeton: Well, sure, Gary, but lots of people tell black jokes.
 But I bet you tell jokes about French people, right?